 Cameras installed as part of the drive-thru system or at curbside pickup parking spaces help teams identify customers more quickly, deliver the correct orders and increase the efficiency and speed of service.

-Accommodations and food services job openings increased by more than 120,000 in June 2021—and filling those positions will require substantial investments in training.
-Video footage can expedite the training process, showing—rather than telling—new employees how to perform their jobs.
+Accommodations and food services job openings totaled more than 1.3 million in July 2022 – filling those positions will require substantial investments in training.
+Video footage can expedite the training process, showing new employees how to perform their jobs rather than telling them.

-Of course, Surveillance as a Service helps deter theft in the restaurant industry similar to the way it’s used in other types of businesses.
-Restaurants and bars that manage large volumes of cash may be attractive targets for criminals.
-The presence of surveillance cameras lets criminals know the business is watching, and if theft does occur, the restaurant has video evidence it can turn over to investigators.
+Of course, Surveillance as a Service helps deter theft in the restaurant industry, similar to how it’s used in other types of businesses.
+For example, restaurants and bars that manage large volumes of cash may be attractive targets for criminals.
+Surveillance cameras let criminals know the company is watching, and the restaurant has video evidence it can turn over to investigators if theft occurs.

 The Advantages of Developing a Restaurant Surveillance as a Service Offering

-With expertise in the restaurant industry and Surveillance as a Service—whether on your staff or through partnerships—you can tailor an effective managed service that will deliver real value to your customers.
-You can advise them on how to deploy cameras, giving them the visibility they need to address their specific pain points.
-The managed service eliminates the need for them to devote internal resources to maintain them.
-Additionally, by enabling your customers to pay a predictable monthly fee for the service, they don’t need to make a CAPEX protect their businesses.
+With expertise in the restaurant industry and Surveillance as a Service – whether on your staff or through partnerships – you can tailor an effective managed service that will deliver real value to your customers.
+You can advise them on deploying cameras, giving them the necessary visibility to address their specific pain points.
+The managed service eliminates the need to devote internal resources to maintain them.
+Additionally, by enabling your customers to pay a predictable monthly fee for the service, they don’t need to make a CAPEX to protect their businesses.
 And this delivery model may make it possible for smaller chains or independent restaurants to afford the video surveillance solutions they need.

-Also recognize that, along with the restaurants in your market, your business will benefit from offering Video Surveillance as a Service to this industry.
+Also, recognize that your business will benefit from offering Video Surveillance as a Service to this industry, along with the restaurants in your market.
 If this isn’t a vertical you currently serve, you can expand your business, grow your customer base, and build a stronger recurring revenue stream.

-Is there an opportunity for you to differentiate your business by offering a comprehensive Video Surveillance as a Service offering for restaurants?
+Is there an opportunity to differentiate your business by offering a comprehensive Video Surveillance as a Service offering for restaurants?